lefti-/spin-pong/README.md

 How to download?
 ----------------
 You have to download the game binary, assets and required .dll's.
+I bundled them all in one .zip file.
-The .zip file contains the executable.
+This .zip file contains the executable.

 - Navigate to the folder "bin"
 - Click the file "spinpong.zip"